karastift/kitten/README.md

 # kitten

 Kitten is a free and open-source network scanner.
+Currently only runs on Linux.
 ## Features

 - Scan a target for open ports (tcp only)